DerivaDAO (DDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DerivaDAO Historical Price

-According to the latest data gathered on DerivaDAO live price page, the current price of DerivaDAO is 0.01189681USD.
-The circulating supply of DerivaDAO(DDX) is 53.23M DDX , giving it a market capitalization of $633.25K.
+According to the latest data gathered on DerivaDAO live price page, the current price of DerivaDAO is 0.01202395USD.
+The circulating supply of DerivaDAO(DDX) is 53.23M DDX , giving it a market capitalization of $640.02K.

 The DerivaDAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.